 Determine, what to do next with your old content

 Data-driven is the final and most important step where you have to decide whether you have to Update, Rewrite or Delete the existing content from the search engine. follow the following steps:

 Step 1: No need to change anything

-If your content works very well for you i.e have good traffic and engagements, attracted many good and quality links, rank well in search engine then you do not need to change anything you just have to target on the points where you get more benefits.
+If your content works very well for you i.e has good traffic and engagements, attracted many good and quality links, and ranks well in search engines then you do not need to change anything you just have to target the points where you get more benefits.

 Step 2: Content refresh or update

 Here, you have to update the content by updating the accurate information, make it far better than your SERP competitors, and most importantly keep it on the same URL.

 Lastly, if your content is badly written, out of topic, stolen, has very few numbers of page views, low or few numbers of traffic, links or engagements then your content needs to boot.